hashicorp/terraform-container-deploy-nomad/README.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-The job is now be running on the Nomad cluster we can use the `nomad status http-echo` command to see the full status.
+The job is now running on the Nomad cluster we can use the `nomad status http-echo` command to see the full status.

 ```bash
 $ nomad status http-echo